bamarni/dockness/README.md

 If you have it installed, you can run :

-    > sudo docker-machine-dns -port 10053
+    > docker-machine-dns -port 10053
     2016/02/18 10:40:43 Listening on :10053...

-Then let Dnsmasq now about the resolver by running those commands :
+Then let Dnsmasq know about the resolver by running those commands :

     > echo "server=/docker/127.0.0.1#10053" | sudo tee -a /etc/dnsmasq.conf
     > sudo /etc/init.d/dnsmasq restart